-Zeisl’s career was perhaps damaged moreso than some of Europe’s other Jewish composers, because his work was just gaining recognition when Hitler’s Anschluss forced him to flee Austria.
-He had received an Austrian state prize in 1934, but was unable to secure a publishing contract since the music of Jewish composers had been banned in Germany (the largest regional market).
-A scheduled 1938 premiere of Zeisl’s opera Leonce & Lena would not occur as planned because of the Nazi annexation of Austria.
+Zeisl’s career was perhaps damaged more so than those of Europe’s other composers and artists, because his work was just gaining recognition when Hitler’s Anschluss forced him to flee Austria.
+He had received an Austrian state prize in 1934, but was unable to secure a publishing contract because the music of Jewish composers had been banned in Germany (the largest regional market).
+A scheduled 1938 premier of Zeisl’s opera Leonce and Lena would not occur as planned because of the Nazi annexation of Austria.

-For the remainder of his life, he held positions at the Brandeis-Bardin Institute now part of American Jewish University and L.A.
-City College where he taught composition among other subjects.
+For the remainder of his life, he held positions at the Brandeis-Bardin Institute, now part of American Jewish University, and Los Angeles City College, where he taught composition among other subjects.
 His students included the film composer Jerry Goldsmith.

-Erich Zeisl is also the grandfather of Los Angeles Museum of the Holocaust Board President Randy Schoenberg.
+Erich Zeisl's grandson, E. Randol Schoenberg, is the President of the Los Angeles Museum of the Holocaust.